GustavoKatel/Taskfile/README.md

 To "install", add the following to your `.bashrc` or `.zshrc` (or `.whateverrc`):

     # Quick start with the default Taskfile template
-    alias run-init="curl -so Taskfile https://raw.githubusercontent.com/adriancooney/Taskfile/master/Taskfile.template && chmod +x Taskfile"
+    alias task-init="curl -so Taskfile https://raw.githubusercontent.com/GustavoKatel/Taskfile/master/Taskfile.template && chmod +x Taskfile"

     # Run your tasks like: run <task>
-    alias run=./Taskfile
+    alias task=./Taskfile

 ## Usage
-Open your directory and run `run-init` to add the default Taskfile template to your project directory:
+Open your directory and run `task-init` to add the default Taskfile template to your project directory:

     $ cd my-project
-    $ run-init
+    $ task-init

 Open the `Taskfile` and add your tasks.
-To run tasks, use `run`:
+To run tasks, use `task`:

-    $ run help
+    $ task help
     ./Taskfile <task> <args>
     Tasks:
          1  build